CybershoesVR/Quest_FastSDK_Unity/README.md

 "OVRPlayerController".transform.Translate(gamepad3D * Time.deltaTime * speed);

 ```
+The Cybershoes receiver outputs a left stick x/y gamepad signal relative to the HMD orientation.
+This signal tells the game in which direction the shoes are pointing.
+Walking in the direction of the shoes works well, if the same factor is applied for speed y (forward) as for speed x (sidewards).
 Either you or we test how the speed feels.
-In some cases the sign (+/-) needs to be inverted.

 /////////////////////////////////////
 //  EXAMPLE PROJECT AND SEATED MODE  ////////